Choosing a Star Tracker for Astrophotography

 The Sky-Watcher Star Adventurer GTi.

-For the pointing accuracy to be correct, you must make sure that your location is set, and that the mount is polar aligned and balanced.
-The Star Adventurer GTi has a robust wedge base, that is suitable for mounting cameras with long telephoto lenses and compact telescopes.
+For the pointing accuracy to be correct, you must make sure that your location is set and that the mount is polar aligned and balanced.
+The Star Adventurer GTi has a robust wedge base suitable for mounting cameras with long telephoto lenses and compact telescopes.

-This mount has a built-in autoguiding port (ST-4) as well as a USB Type B port to connect your computer to the mount for direct control (ASCOM/EQMOD).
-My favorite feature of the Star Adventurer GTi is the adjustable illuminated reticle to help aid you in the polar alignment process while in the field.
+This mount has a built-in autoguiding port (ST-4) and a USB Type B port to connect your computer to the mount for direct control (ASCOM/EQMOD).
+My favorite feature of the Star Adventurer GTi is the adjustable illuminated reticle, which helps you in the polar alignment process while in the field.

 iOptron SkyTracker Pro